Sable/mcsaf-intro/README.md

 profiler.m function, which takes a string (i.e. a function call) as an argument and evals it.

+To automatically run the ReachingDefs and Instrumenter on a few simple examples:
+    make

+# Pre-requisite

 The pre-compiled jar archive containing all the framework libraries necessary to compile and execute the examples is available from the binary files associated to the latest 'comp621-2015-vX.X' tag for this repository:

 https://github.com/Sable/mcsaf-intro/releases/

+The Makefile provided automatically downloads it.

+# Quick reference for using the java SDK on the commandline.

 To compile one of the classes: